Anti-virus program blocks vDosSetup

 The equivalent of DOS autoexec.bat.

-DOS had config.sys, Windows config.nt, vDos config.txt.
+DOS had config.sys, Windows config.nt, vDos has config.txt.
 Like autoexec.txt, the .txt extension is for easy editing, without Windows trying to ‘execute’ something.

 An introduction to vDos, please read this.